apache/cloudstack-www/source/cloud-builders.html.markdown

 <div class="row">
   <div class="col-lg-8">
-    <p>Apache CloudStack is a virtualization management platform that provides a cloud orchestration layer,
+    <p>Apache CloudStack is a highly scalable IaaS cloud computing platform that provides a cloud orchestration layer,
       automating the creation, provisioning and configuration of IaaS components.
 It turns existing virtual infrastructure into a cloud-based Infrastructure as a Service (IaaS) platform.
 Because CloudStack leverages existing infrastructure, the costs and time for the organization to build a multi-tenant IaaS